29 Southwestern Decorating Ideas for 2025

 Image courtesy of Houzz

-Rustic lighting can be a great addition to a southwestern design theme.
-Consider choosing fixtures made from natural materials like wood or wrought iron to use rustic lighting effectively.
+Rustic lighting can be a great addition to a southwestern-themed design.
+Consider choosing fixtures made from natural materials, such as wood or wrought iron, to utilize rustic lighting effectively.
 These materials will help complement the natural elements found in southwestern design, such as stone and adobe.
-Consider using fixtures to highlight architectural features like exposed beams or stonework or add light to a dark room corner.
+Consider using fixtures to highlight architectural features, such as exposed beams or stonework, or to add light to a dark room corner.

 Southwestern Lighting